Trembit/webrtc-showcase/README.md

 ==================

 This is Play Framework application with Scala | Akka | WebSockets.
-Nowadays all web conferences web software is built with Adobe Flash or desktop app (Adobe Connect, Gotomeeting).
-This is attempt to check js abilities to achieve the same.
-Past RTMP calls + Flash Media Server Video Streaming replaced with WebSockets + WebRTC p2p video.
+It connects users with kurento media server to implement video chat experience.

 ### Features
  - Users presence
  - Chat
  - Multi-user Video Chat with WebRTC
- - Kurento to handle user crowd
+ - Kurento to handle users crowd

 ### Setup